leycec/fsnrnue/README.md

   1. Disable the *Enable DXVK/VKD3D* setting.
   1. You're done. *Praise Ilya!*
-* **Fix your broken [Vulkan][vulkan] and [DXVK][dxvk] installation.** This is the hard way, but you probably want to do this eventually anyway.
+* **Fix your broken [Vulkan][vulkan] and [DXVK][dxvk] installation.** This is the hard way, but you probably want to do this eventually *anyway*.
   Instructions for properly installing and configuring [Vulkan][vulkan] and [DXVK][dxvk] vary by platform.
 For example, users on Arch-based Linux distros
   should: